RandomEngy/fcm-push-listener/README.md

 # Acknowledgements

-This is based on the NPM package [push-reciever](https://github.com/MatthieuLemoine/push-receiver) by Matthieu Lemoine.
+The original version is based on the NPM package [push-reciever](https://github.com/MatthieuLemoine/push-receiver) by Matthieu Lemoine.
 His [reverse-engineering effort](https://medium.com/@MatthieuLemoine/my-journey-to-bring-web-push-support-to-node-and-electron-ce70eea1c0b0) was quite heroic!

+The changes for v3 were based on [@aracna/fcm](https://aracna.dariosechi.it/fcm/get-started/) by Dario Sechi.

 # Build setup